Exposed Pause Ad

 - Opening delay: SDK waits for the configured

-pauseAdDelaybefore showing the overlay - Closing delay (400ms): SDK animates the overlay before removing it
+pauseAdDelaybefore showing the StreamLayer Element - Closing delay (400ms): SDK animates the StreamLayer Element before removing it

 State combinations